German (parish): Local government

+For the purposes of local government, the majority of the area of the historic parish forms a single parish district with Commissioners.
+Since 1884, an area in the west of the historic parish of German has been part of the separate town of Peel, with its own town Commissioners.
+The Captain of the Parish (since 2015) is Allen Charles Corlett.
 German parish is part of the Glenfaba & Peel constituency, which elects two Members to the House of Keys.
-Before 2016 the majority of the historic parish was in the Glenfaba constituency, and from 1867 until 2016 Peel formed its own constituency.
+Before 2016 the majority of the historic parish was in the Glenfaba constituency, and from 1867 until 2016 Peel formed its own constituency before merging with Glenfaba.